justinamberson/JAOperationWrapper/README.md

-		JAFileUploadNameKey - For the file's name as it will appear on the service JAFileUploadLocalPathKey - For the file's local path on the filesystem JAFileUploadRemotePathKey - For the file's remote path on the service JAFileUploadPathIDKey - For the file's "unique identifier" on the service */
+		JAFileUploadNameKey - For the file's name as it will appear on the service JAFileUploadLocalPathKey - For the file's local path on the filesystem JAFileUploadRemotePathKey - For the file's remote path on the service JAFileUploadFileIDKey - For the file's "unique identifier" on the service

+		It's important to note that the Dropbox subclass will use `JAFileUploadFileIDKey`.
+		There is also a `JAFileUploadPathIDKey`. `JAFileUploadFileIDKey` is used to store information about the specific file in question. `JAFileUploadPathIDKey` is used to store a unique indentifier for the file's "parent folder".
+Google Drive and Box.com both use the "parent folder id" paradigm.
+Dropbox doesn't care about this.
+	*/

 	[fileRepresentation setObject:@"mySong.mp3" forKey:JAFileUploadNameKey];